r-jturner/crosscorr/README.md

 I will add detailed examples, but see the notebook 'crosscorr_example.ipynb' for a rudimentary look into the functionality of **crosscorr**

 ## Support
-For support, contact Ryan Turner
+For support, contact Ryan Turner (rjturner@swin.edu.au)